Message from the President

 THE LANGUAGE PORTAL OF CANADA AND DISCOVER HOW SPEAKING FRENCH HAS NEVER BEEN SO PROFITABLE!

 The gift of the French language and culture is yours for the taking and to give to your children.
 It's never too late to start.
 French is Canada's other official language.
-If French is not your mother tongue and you would like to know more, check out Canadian Parents for French Alberta at www.cpfalta.ab.ca and tap into the wealth of resources for you and your children.
+If French is not your mother tongue and you would like to know more, check out Canadian Parents for French Alberta www.ab.cpf.ca and tap into the wealth of resources available for you and your children.

-Connect with Justin Morrow, founding president of Canadian youth for French www.youthforfrench.ca and motivational speaker. his story will astound you!
-The more visibility and support we can achieve together as ordinary everyday Canadians for French everywhere across the country, the more we will all benefit from a strong, prosperous and welcoming Canada.
+The more visibility and support we can achieve TOGETHER as ordinary everyday citizens of Canada, Canadians for French everywhere across the country, the more we will all benefit from a strong, prosperous and welcoming Canada.

-A VERY SPECIAL THANKS TO ALL OUR VOLUNTEERS AND IN PARTICULAR, TO THE FOUNDING MEMBERS OF THE BUREAU DE VISIBILITÉ DE CALGARY
+A VERY SPECIAL THANKS TO ALL OUR VOLUNTEERS AND IN PARTICULAR, TO THE FOUNDING MEMBERS AND SUPPORTERS OF THE BUREAU DE VISIBILITÉ DE CALGARY.

 Design by DC Integration Inc.